cortexrd/Knack-Toolkit-Library/README.md

 Here is the list:

 **\_ar=n**: Auto Refresh view.
 The view will be refreshed periodically every “*n*” seconds.
+If no or invalid parameter is given, the default is 60 seconds.
 It is possible to manually start/stop the process using the autoRefresh function.

 **\_hv**: Hidden View.
 Moves the view away from screen but kept in DOM.
 Used to save real-estate, while maintaining API calls and automated search capabilities.